IBM/SalesEnablement-SterlingDataExchange-L3/docs/ConfigurationPart2.md

 ![](_attachments/FG_TemplateCreateProducerUnknownPattern.png)

-Setting the file pattern to the regular express **.+** allows for file names of one or more characters.
+Setting the file pattern to the regular expression **.+** allows for file names of one or more characters.

 37. Click **Next>>** on the **Producer**  page.